Dates26/04/1913 - 03/11/1913

 Official DesignationInternational Universal Exhibition of Ghent 1913

-In 1913, the Belgian city of Ghent hosted a World Expo in the Sint-Pieters-Aalst district, a spot now occupied by the ‘Citadelpark’.
+In 1913, the Belgian city of Ghent hosted a World Expo in the Sint-Pieters-Aalst district, on a site where the city's Citadelpark and Miljoenenkwartier are now situated.
 The idea of a World Expo in Ghent came from the success of the city’s Provincial Exhibition in 1899, as well as the desire to compete with Liège, which organised an Expo in 1905.

 The Expo site covered 130 hectares, making it larger than any Expo previously held in Belgium.
 The major European nations, the United States, Canada, Argentina and Persia all participated with their own pavilions, and other countries were present in the International Hall.
 The British and French pavilions were the most prominent of the 24 international pavilions.

 The Expo was an opportunity for Ghent to undertake a major renovation of the city centre, and notably the iconic Graslei (grass quay).
 The Graslei consists of riverside stone facades dating from the 18th century, and to this day it is one of the city’s biggest tourist attractions.

 Additionally, the city’s Sint-Pieters railway station was built for the Expo, as well as the neighbouring 600-room Flandria Palace Hotel, which was designed by Jules Van de Hende in a late Art Nouveau style and which overlooked the Expo site.

 The centre of Ghent was impressively decorated with flowers and plants for the opening of the Expo, as the city’s celebrated Floralies floral exhibitions were organised to coincide with the Expo.

 One of the most popular sections, reminiscent of the ‘Brussels Kermesse’ in 1897, was the ‘Old Flanders’ district.